RESEARCH AREAS

 STRATEGIC CONTEXT

-The Horn of Africa is among the world’s most vulnerable regions to climate shocks.
-Consecutive years of historic droughts followed by devastating floods have decimated pastoralist and agrarian livelihoods.
-This ecological collapse accelerates resource competition and triggers mass displacement, stalling developmental progress
+Let this read as follows; The Horn of Africa is among the world’s most vulnerable regions to climate shocks.
+Consecutive cycles of severe drought and intense flooding have disrupted the region’s rain-fed pastoralist and agrarian economies, leading to resource competition and forced displacement while stalling the region’s development progress.

 EXPANDED RESEARCH DOMAINS